-- Avoid speaking in a monotone.
+- structure that is evident and pleasing to the average listener, but simultaneously containing nuances that can be appreciated by the expert. - Be dynamic, not static.
+If you choose to anchor yourself behind the podium, vary the tone and intensity of your voice.
+Get out from behind the podium or use a laser pointer to be more animated. - Avoid charts with many similar bullets; if it is not critical to your presentation get it off the charts. - Avoid speaking in a monotone.
 Speaking in a monotone for 20 minutes will cause even the most interesting topic to become an excruciating experience in boredom for the audience, and a bored audience will not be paying any attention to you or your presentation. - Qualitative insights are more important than quantitative results.
-Any test data / results presented should not be presented in a vacuum; nobody but you knows what these mean.
+Any test data / results presented should not be presented in a vacuum; nobody but you know what this means.
 Present only highly relevant results that illustrate your critical technical innovation or primary goal. - There is nothing wrong with noting that there are additional backup charts and data available in the proceedings.
-Those who are interested in the details can go find them, those who are not will not be tortured to death with technical details they don't have the background to understand. - Your audience's interest level will be highest at the beginning and the end of your presentation.
-Therefore, a good introduction and a good summary of conclusions are of paramount importance - Use slides to visually reinforce your spoken words.
+Those who are interested in the details can find them, those who are not don't need the technical details they do not have the background to understand. - Your audience's interest level will be highest at the beginning and the end of your presentation.
+Therefore, a good introduction and a good summary of conclusions are of paramount importance. - Use slides to visually reinforce your spoken words.
 At any given point in time, your audience will have two senses with which to absorb your presentation: sight and sound.
-Don't overemphasize the importance of the spoken word; give equal importance to visual aids.
+Do not overemphasize the importance of the spoken word; give equal importance to visual aids.
 One good criterion for measuring the quality of your slides is to go through them in sequence and ask whether your major themes are readily apparent with no spoken words.
 Similarly, a good criterion for measuring the quality of your spoken words is to try your talk with no slides.
 These are harsh tests, because neither the spoken word nor your slides are adequate alone.
-If your spoken words and slides are both strong individually, then all that remains is to be sure they are properly coordinated, and this is very easy to do.
+If your spoken words and slides are both strong individually, then all that remains is to be sure they are properly coordinated, and this is quite easy to do.